arnoldaguila/Console_Hangman_Java/README.md

 # Console_Hangman
-Remake of my console Hangman in python
+Java remake of my console Hangman game.
+(Semi-complete just need to test more to find more bugs.)

 Version 11/8/22